 There are a dozen mythologies about the origins and significance of Holi, involving Krishna, Shiva, Vishnu, and other deities but the general meaning of these legends remains the same across all traditions.
 It’s a one-day celebration that marks the victory of good over evil, the onset of spring, and is a simple reminder to play and laugh, forgive and forget, and repair relationships.

 The fun and games begin in the morning and do not end until sundown.
-Make sure you wear some clothes that you are willing to dispose of afterwards, and if you bring a camera be mindful of it!
+Make sure you wear some clothes that you are willing to dispose of afterward, and if you bring a camera be mindful of it!
 The kids can be ruthless.
 This last Holi, I was hit point-blank by a water balloon that nearly bruised my back.
 The kids can be ruthless, but hey, it’s the one day in the year they get to throw water balloons at strangers.

 Spend a day immersed enjoying the festivities and the traditional Holi delicacies.
 Taste delicious local food and drinks.
 If you have the interest, try the customary drink bhang, which is a green paste made from cannabis and lassi along with some other spices.
 Where else can you get a nice ganja buzz on, while watching a wild water balloon and colored powder free-for-all?